-The self-guided tour at the tea factory was pretty cool and I did learn a few things about tea.
-It seems that there are three different types of leafs on a tea bush, and these are separated out at the end of the process to make different varieties of tea.
+The self-guided tour at the tea factory was worthwhile, and I did learn a few things about tea.
+It seems that there are three different varieties of leaves on a tea bush, and these are separated out at the end of the process to make different varieties of tea.
 The interesting part was that green tea is made simply by using all three types of leaves.
-There were a number of machines used to mash the liquid out of the leaves, spin them around, oxidize them, dry them and then transport them to the sorting room.
-The crazy part is that in the sorting room there were five women sitting around a table sorting out the different types of tiny, dried-up leaves by hand.
+They used machines to mash the liquid out of the leaves, spin them around, oxidize them, dry them and then transport them to the sorting room.
+The crazy part is that in the sorting room there were five women sitting around a table sorting out the different varieties of tiny, dried-up leaves by hand.
 And some of these leaves were the size of small ants.
 It made me appreciate the complimentary cup of tea we received at the end of the tour much more than I otherwise would have.

 A young lad of about 20 years of age gave us an hour long personal tour and told us everything there was to tell about the company and the tobacco making business on Sao Miguel.
 He showed us a series of diesel powered or manually powered machines that turned raw tobacco into cigarettes, as well as two huge barns used for drying the green leaves and a massive weigh scale used to weigh the raw product brought in by the farmers.
 I asked the tour guide if the kids got a complementary smoke at the end of the tour, but he didn’t really laugh so maybe he just thought I was a bad parent.